jbales20/book-read-calculator/README.md

  3. Third commit fixed README.md after text was not apeparing
  4. Third commit also updated Calculator.py to offer two calculation options for the user
  5. Fourth, Fifth, Sixth and Seventh commit were fixing the README.md
- 6. Eigth commit was to fix a few comment issues.
+ 6. Eighth commit was to fix a few comment issues.